CodingAvenue/codestop-course-db-in-php/content/ConnectingToDatabase/ConnectingToDatabase.q.md

 /// type=MS, answer=[2,4]

-Which statements correctly describe the code on line 12?
+Which statements correctly describe the code on lines 12, 13, and 14?

 - The statement displays the value assigned to the `$conn` variable.

-- The `if` statement evaluates to `true` and the `echo` statement on line 14 is executed.
+- The `if` statement evaluates to `true` and the `echo` statement on line 13 is executed.

-- The `if` statement evaluates to `false` and the `echo` statement on line 14 is not executed.
+- The `if` statement evaluates to `false` and the `echo` statement on line 13 is not executed.

 - The `if` statement evaluates to `true` and it displays the string `"Successfully connected!"`.